 It was difficult raising two kids alone.
 I’d usually skip breakfast (and dinner), so my girls could eat.

 We moved from survival to comfort only in my 50s.
 And here’s what I think.
 Life is short.
 Do what you need to do.
 Get up and show up no matter how you feel.
 Consistency is key.
 And when things get better… pay it forward.

-And that was good because I was too naïve, I feared nothing.
+And that was good because I was too naïve; I feared nothing.
 My fantasy was to live in New York only because I couldn’t get this magazine spread out of my head.
 I wanted to be that modern gal with a pencil in her ear.
 She looked like she could do just about anything.

 If I don’t look my age, thank you.
 I don’t feel my age anyway.
 The key is to stay productive.
 Stay involved.
 I’m not one to sit and macramé my way into retirement.
 I never really gave a hoot about what people thought of me.
 I knew I didn’t belong in a small village.
 So that was some practice I had there.
 So all you young people… don’t look back.
-Just take the leap.
+Just leap.
 And always work towards something.

 What do I want to tell 20- 30- year olds?
 Let me do it this way…pointer style.
 Here goes.
 Put the phone down more.
 The life you live now isn’t a dress rehearsal.
-It’s the real show.
+It’s the actual show.
 Find a job you love.
 Something that doesn’t feel like work.
 If you aren’t lucky with that, then get a hobby you love.
 And be thankful for the opportunity to work.
 Quit complaining!
 You can’t stop aging.
-(Believe me I’ve tried!).
+(Believe me, I’ve tried!).
 Focus on aging gracefully instead.
 Those women are beautiful.
 Be true to yourself.
 Have something saved up.